 Read more in our State Farm insurance review.

-Geico auto insurance is the second largest auto insurance provider in the US after State Farm, and is a great choice for its large network of local agents, easy online quotes and claim filing process, as well as its reasonable rates.
+Geico is a big name in the insurance industry and is a great choice for its large network of local agents, reasonable rates, and easy online quotes and claim filing process.

-Geico is a highly-reputable insurance company that will provide most customers with an easy and convenient insurance experience.
+Geico is a reputable insurance company that will provide most customers with an easy and convenient insurance experience.

 Read more in our Geico review.